 “I am alive today; I may not be there tomorrow…I shall continue to serve until my last breath and when I die, I can say, that every drop of my blood will invigorate India and strengthen it.” – Indira Gandhi

 “Even if I died in the service of the nation, I would be proud of it.
 Every drop of my blood… will contribute to the growth of this nation and to make it strong and dynamic.” – Indira Gandhi

 Then and now, the country has not seen a great women leader like Indira Gandhi.
 She is always remembered as the greatest Indian woman leaders.

 Incoming search terms:

-- about indira gandhi iron lady of india
+- few lines about indira gandhi

-- easy essay on indra gandhi
+- 10 lines about indra gandhi